-The terminal is a crucial part of a developer’s toolkit, and customizing it can greatly enhance your productivity and overall experience.
+The terminal is a crucial part of a developer's toolkit, and customizing it can greatly enhance your productivity and overall experience.
 One popular way to supercharge your terminal is by using Zsh along with Oh My Zsh, a powerful and extensible framework for managing Zsh configurations.
-In this guide, we’ll walk you through the process of setting up Zsh, installing Oh My Zsh, and incorporating some handy plugins to make your Linux terminal a joy to use.
+In this guide, we'll walk through setting up Zsh, installing Oh My Zsh, and adding some handy plugins to make your Linux terminal a joy to use.

 Step 1: Install Zsh and Plugins

-Open your terminal and run the following commands to install Zsh along with some useful plugins:
+Open your terminal and run the following command to install Zsh along with some useful plugins:

 sudo apt install zsh-autosuggestions zsh-syntax-highlighting zsh

-Next, let’s install Oh My Zsh.
-A framework that manages Zsh configurations, themes, and plugins, simplifying customization and updates.
+Next, install Oh My Zsh — a framework that manages Zsh configurations, themes, and plugins, simplifying customization and updates:

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"

-Zsh Autosuggestions Plugin: Provides auto-suggestions as you type, based on your command history, reducing typos and command recall efforts.
-Open your terminal and execute the following command to install ZSH Autosuggestions plugin.
+Provides auto-suggestions as you type, based on your command history — reducing typos and command recall effort.

 git clone https://github.com/zsh-users/zsh-autosuggestions.git $ZSH_CUSTOM/plugins/zsh-autosuggestions

-Zsh Syntax Highlighting Plugin: Colorizes commands based on syntax, improving readability and highlighting syntax errors.
-Open your terminal and execute the following command to install Zsh Syntax Highlighting plugin.
+Colorizes commands based on syntax, improving readability and highlighting syntax errors.

 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git $ZSH_CUSTOM/plugins/zsh-syntax-highlighting